Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Kuramoto oscillators on multiplex networks

 As explained in the previous section, we can now use the Kronecker sum of these two matrices and represent all connections between oscillators in the multiplex system as:

-In addtion to that, throughout the paper, we consider two different coupling strengths that act as scalars being multiplied by the matrices $\bm{A}_{\mathrm{intra}}$ and $\bm{A}_{\mathrm{inter}}$, which are $\epsilon_{\mathrm{intra}}$ and $\epsilon_{\mathrm{inter}}$, respectively.
+where $\bm{K}$ is as in Eq. (\ref{eq:matrix_multiplex}).
+In addition to that, throughout the paper, we consider two different coupling strengths that act as scalars being multiplied by the matrices $\bm{A}_{\mathrm{intra}}$ and $\bm{A}_{\mathrm{inter}}$, which are $\epsilon_{\mathrm{intra}}$ and $\epsilon_{\mathrm{inter}}$, respectively.
 These parameters can be interpreted as the coupling strength for the intra-layer system and inter-layer system, which can be always absorbed into the adjacency matrices.